craftcms/docs/docs/commerce/4.x/orders-carts.md

 | [hasPurchasables](#haspurchasables)           | Narrows the query results to only orders that have certain purchasables.
 | [hasTransactions](#hastransactions)           | Narrows the query results to only carts that have at least one transaction.
 | [id](#id)                                     |
-| [ignorePlaceholders](#ignoreplaceholders)     | Causes the query to return matching orders as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v3/craft-services-elements.html#method-setplaceholderelement).
+| [ignorePlaceholders](#ignoreplaceholders)     | Causes the query to return matching orders as they are stored in the database, ignoring matching placeholder elements that were set by setPlaceholderElement.
 | [inReverse](#inreverse)                       | Causes the query results to be returned in reverse order.
 | [isCompleted](#iscompleted)                   | Narrows the query results to only orders that are completed.
 | [isPaid](#ispaid)                             | Narrows the query results to only orders that are paid.